 Six-Point Mastery Learning Model

-Roseman University strives to produce graduates that are competent and to provide an educational environment that not only produces and ensures high levels of achievement from all students, but also fosters cooperation and collaboration in the learning process.
+Roseman University’s unique teaching methods produce graduates that are competent and to provide an educational environment that not only produces and ensures high levels of achievement from all students, but also fosters cooperation and collaboration in the learning process.
 This is the concept of mastery learning.

 The Six-Point Mastery Learning Model consists of Block Curriculum, Active and Collaborative Learning, Competency-based Education, Assessment Learning, Early Experiential Learning, and a Classroom Design that facilitates learning.
 All of these components reinforce one another, and contribute to an unparalleled educational environment.